EliaBattiston/SafeStreets/Implementation/README.md

 ## [API](API)

-RESTufl APIs for Accounts, Mobile application and Web client are developed with PHP and tested with PHPUnit.
+RESTful APIs for Accounts, Mobile application and Web client are developed in PHP and tested with PHPUnit.
-Full documentation on endpoint, parameters and return codes can be found in the folder's [README](API/README.md) file.
+Full documentation on endpoints, parameters and return codes can be found in the folder's [README](API/README.md) file.